James Monroe: Inauguration and cabinet

-Monroe's inauguration took place on March 4, 1817.
-As Monroe was the first president to take office during a period of peace and economic stability, the term "Era of Good Feelings" was soon coined.
+On March 4, 1817, Monroe's inauguration took place in front of the Old Brick Capitol.
+As Monroe was the first president to take office during a period of general peace and economic stability, the term "Era of Good Feelings" was soon coined.
 This period was characterized by the unchallenged dominance of the Republicans, who by the end of Madison's term had adopted some Federalist policies, such as the establishment of a central bank and protective tariffs.
 Monroe largely ignored old party lines in making federal appointments, which reduced political tensions and augmented the sense of "oneness" that pervaded the United States.
 He made two long national tours to build national trust, which included ceremonies of welcome and expressions of good-will.

 Monroe appointed a geographically balanced cabinet, through which he led the executive branch.
 At Monroe's request, Crawford continued to serve as Treasury Secretary.
-Monroe also chose to retain Benjamin Crowninshield of Massachusetts as Secretary of the Navy and Richard Rush of Pennsylvania as Attorney General.
+Monroe also chose to retain Benjamin Williams Crowninshield of Massachusetts as Secretary of the Navy and Richard Rush of Pennsylvania as Attorney General.
 Recognizing Northern discontent at the continuation of the Virginia dynasty, Monroe chose John Quincy Adams of Massachusetts as Secretary of State, making Adams the early favorite to eventually succeed Monroe.

-An experienced diplomat, Adams had abandoned the Federalist Party in 1807 in support of Thomas Jefferson's foreign policy, and Monroe hoped that the appointment would encourage the defection of more Federalists.
+An experienced diplomat, Adams abandoned the Federalist Party in 1807 in support of Thomas Jefferson's foreign policy, and Monroe hoped that the appointment would encourage the defection of more Federalists.
 After General Andrew Jackson declined appointment as Secretary of War, Monroe turned to South Carolina Congressman John C. Calhoun, leaving the Cabinet without a prominent Westerner.
 In late 1817 Rush became the ambassador to Britain, and William Wirt succeeded him as Attorney General.
 With the exception of Crowninshield, the rest of Monroe's initial cabinet appointees remained in place for the remainder of his presidency.

 Foreign policy

 According to historian William Earl Weeks, "Monroe evolved a comprehensive strategy aimed at expanding the Union externally while solidifying it internally".
 He expanded trade and pacified relations with Great Britain while expanding the United States at the expense of the Spanish Empire, from which he obtained Florida and the recognition of a border across the continent.
-Faced with the breakdown of the expansionist consensus over the question of slavery, the president tried to provide both North and South with guarantees that future expansion would not tip the balance of power between slave and free states, a system that, Weeks remarks, did indeed allow the continuation of American expansion for the best of four decades.
+Faced with the breakdown of the expansionist consensus over the question of slavery, the president tried to provide both North and South with guarantees that future expansion would not tip the balance of power between slave and free states, a system that, Weeks remarks, allowed the continuation of American expansion for the best of four decades.